 This year, I co-founded The Women's Chorus (TWC) to bring together women experiencing homelessness and severe poverty through music; the program operates out of the Women’s Lunch Place, with two rehearsals every week and private lessons with professional singers.
 Every concert raises funds for a cause that the women care about in addition to spreading awareness on homelessness issues.

 My vision is simple.
 Musicians have a far-reaching capacity to bring people together.
 When you think of an orchestra, in other words, a platform in which different groups of people (in our case, violins, horns, trumpets, etc.) work together in pursuit of one common goal, you discover a powerful model for teamwork and community-building.
 The love, patience, discipline, and care that a musician gives to each note they play and to their colleagues playing with them in any given musical moment translates to how we as human beings can treat ourselves and each other.

 Fall 2018 brought with it many exciting activities.
 I gave a number of concerts with Eureka Ensemble, Rivers Symphony Orchestra, and Kendall Square Orchestra.
-I also gave my first ever TEDx talk on conducting and music–making as tools for social change, as well as my first leadership workshop with LeadersQuest, a social enterprise that works with leaders to create a more equitable and sustainable world.
+I also gave my first ever TEDx talk on conducting and music–making as tools for social change, and directed a leadership workshop with LeadersQuest, a social enterprise that works with leaders to create a more equitable and sustainable world.